 We had the kids on the swings and after talking a bit about where my oldest daughter went to preschool, I worked up the courage to ask about her ghost.

-“So, I don’t know if Jen told you, but I’m doing research about ghosts in Wellesley and she mentioned that you had one in your last house,” I said with a nervous giggle.
+“So, I don’t know if Maggie told you, but I’m doing research about ghosts in Wellesley and she told me that you had one in your last house,” I said with a nervous giggle.

 I must have done a passing job, because she continued, “At first I thought it was just postpartum or exhaustion.
-I was tired.
-The new baby, the new house, Jake was working constantly so I was alone in a new town, missing the city and shuffling around this big house by myself.
+I was so tired.
+The new baby, the house, Jake was working constantly and I was alone in this new town, missing the city and shuffling around a huge half empty house by myself.

 “Yikes,” I interrupt.